Skip to main content

 A program providing services to improve student academic achievement of eligible students in Title I schools.

-A local education agency (LEA) that receives Title I, Part A funds shall operate one of two programs:
+A school that receives Title I, Part A funds shall operate one of two programs:

 • Schoolwide program (SWP).

-The purpose of a TAS program is to assist schools and LEAs to meet their responsibility to provide for all their students served the opportunity to meet the challenging state academic standards (Every Student Succeeds Act [ESSA] Section 1115[b]).
-In all schools selected to receive Title I, Part A funds that are ineligible for a SWP, have not received a waiver to operate a SWP, or choose not to operate a SWP, a LEA may use funds to provide services to eligible students identified as having the greatest need for special assistance (ESSA Section 1115[a]).
+In all schools selected to receive Title I, Part A funds that are ineligible for a SWP, have not received a waiver to operate a SWP, or choose not to operate a SWP, a local educational agency (LEA) may use funds to provide services to eligible students identified as having the greatest need for special assistance (Elementary and Secondary Education Act as reauthorized by the Every Student Succeeds Act [ESSA] Section 1115[a]).
+The purpose of a TAS program is to assist schools and LEAs to meet their responsibility to provide for all their students served under Title I the opportunity to meet the challenging state academic standards (ESSA Section 1115[b]).

 Eligible schools are not required to operate a SWP and may choose to operate as a TAS program.
-Additional information about Title I, Part A SWP is located on the Title I, Part A Schoolwide Program web page.
+Additional information about Title I, Part A SWP is located on the Title I, Part A SWP web page.

 Each TAS program shall—